premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

-- Representational state transfer(REST) is an abstraction of architecture of world wide web.
-REST is an architectural style to design networked application.
+- Representational state transfer (REST) is an abstraction of the architecture of the world wide web.
+REST is an architectural style to design networked applications.
-- REST makes communication between remote computers easy by using the simple HTTP protocol which support for CRUD (Create, Read, Update, and Delete) operations on the server
+- REST makes communication between remote computers easy by using the simple HTTP protocol which supports for CRUD (Create, Read, Update, and Delete) operations on the server

 </blockquote>